What is unique about Mongolia? YPT have put together 21 amazing facts about Mongolia explaining just why we like the place so much!

 Empires rise and fall, and alas, Mongolia, went from 1st to 18th.
 Its low population makes it the most sparsely populated country on earth, not as is falsely said the “least populated country on earth.”
 That would be the Vatican.

+What is unique about Mongolia?
 Most Mongolians Live in a Ger/Yurt

 You can read more about a Ger here, but it is a Mongolian style tent that has all the creature comforts of home.
-Even city dwellers in places like ULan-Bator will still stay in their gers during summer months.
+Even city dwellers in places like Ulan-Bator will still stay in their gers during summer months.

 Despite the mass urbanization of many countries, between 25-40% of Mongolians still lead nomadic lifestyles.
 That being said, it is not uncommon to see a ger with a satellite dish.